Phenol: History

-Phenol was the main ingredient of the Carbolic Smoke Ball, an ineffective device marketed in London in the 19th century as protection against influenza and other ailments, and the subject of the famous law case Carlill v Carbolic Smoke Ball Company.
+Phenol was the main ingredient of the "carbolic smoke ball," an ineffective device marketed in London in the 19th century as protection against influenza and other ailments, and the subject of the famous law case Carlill v Carbolic Smoke Ball Company.
+In the tort law case of Roe v Minister of Health, phenol was used to sterilize anaesthetic packed in ampoules, in which it contaminated the anaesthetic through invisible micro-cracks and caused paraplegia to the plaintiffs.

 Second World War

-The toxic effect of phenol on the central nervous system, discussed below, causes sudden collapse and loss of consciousness in both humans and animals; a state of cramping precedes these symptoms because of the motor activity controlled by the central nervous system.
+The toxic effect of phenol on the central nervous system causes sudden collapse and loss of consciousness in both humans and animals; a state of cramping precedes these symptoms because of the motor activity controlled by the central nervous system.
 Injections of phenol were used as a means of individual execution by Nazi Germany during the Second World War.
-It was originally used by the Nazis in 1939 as part of the Aktion T4 euthanasia program.
+It was originally used by the Nazis in 1939 as part of the mass-murder of disabled people under Aktion T4.
 The Germans learned that extermination of smaller groups was more economical by injection of each victim with phenol.
 Phenol injections were given to thousands of people.
-Maximilian Kolbe was also killed with a phenol injection after surviving two weeks of dehydration and starvation in Auschwitz when he volunteered to die in place of a stranger.
+Maximilian Kolbe was also murdered with a phenol injection after surviving two weeks of dehydration and starvation in Auschwitz when he volunteered to die in place of a stranger.
 Approximately one gram is sufficient to cause death.

 Occurrences

 Phenol is a normal metabolic product, excreted in quantities up to 40 mg/L in human urine.
 The temporal gland secretion of male elephants showed the presence of phenol and 4-methylphenol during musth.
 It is also one of the chemical compounds found in castoreum.
 This compound is ingested from the plants the beaver eats.

-Occurrence in whisky

-Phenol is a measurable component in the aroma and taste of the distinctive Islay scotch whisky, generally ~30 ppm, but it can be over 160ppm in the malted barley used to produce whisky.
+Phenol is a measurable component in the aroma and taste of the distinctive Islay scotch whisky, generally ~30 ppm, but it can be over 160 ppm in the malted barley used to produce whisky.
 This amount is different from and presumably higher than the amount in the distillate.